CFD Broker Finder™ – Compare CFD trading platforms

 - Initial margin.
-This is the minimum deposit required when you wish to open a CFD position.
+This is the minimum initial amount of money a CFD trader must outlay to open a position.

 - Leverage.
 Leverage allows you to trade a larger value asset than the worth of your initial investment.
 This is sometimes also referred to as gearing.

 - Open interest.
 This is the interest rate that applies to all CFD positions that are held open overnight.

 - Stop-loss.
 A stop-loss order can be placed when a CFD position is opened and is triggered when the price reaches a specified level.
 These orders are used to close out positions that have resulted in a loss and aim to prevent further loss.